Meet the team

 Being a carer himself, Andy understands that sometimes the hardest decision to make is the initial decision to reach out for help.
 At Bluebird Care Worcester & Wychavon, his aim is to ensure that your requirements for care and support are heard so we can fully understand your needs, and then he can introduce to you ways in which we can help.

 As the Care Manager, it is Andy’s responsibility to ensure the safe delivery of services to our customers in Worcester, Droitwich, Pershore, Evesham, Wychavon and the surrounding areas.
 Andy is a Dignity Champion who cares deeply about ensuring that all our customers remain as independent as possible and can live their lives with the utmost dignity and respect.
 Andy’s experience of managing residential care homes, day centers, Children Services and Older Adults is matched by his qualifications.
-His passion for care is demonstrated by his previous work with charities.
+He holds an Honours Degree in Business Studies and Level 7 in Health and Social Care, the highest qualification achievable in the care sector.
+His passion for care is also demonstrated by his previous work with charities.
 The team at Bluebird Care Worcester & Wychavon prides itself on being professional, flexible and passionate about delivering the highest quality care and support in the home.

 Larraine has a wealth of experience in a caring environment, she was formerly a nurse specialising in palliative care and went on to take up roles as a registered care manager and later as a regional care coordinator.
 She also has experience of working 1 on 1 with people with very complex needs.
 She was a care assistant with Bluebird Care for a few months before taking up her role as care supervisor in late 2014.